Guide

 In other words, it's the net value of everything the company owns after debts are subtracted.

 Assets include property, inventory, equipment, cash reserves, accounts receivable, and intellectual property like patents.
-Liabilities encompass debts such as loans, unpaid taxes, and accounts payable (bills you owe).
+Liabilities encompass debts such as loans, unpaid taxes, and accounts payable (bills you owe), but it's important to distinguish business from personal debts.
+For instance, official UK tax guidance states that Income Tax and Capital Gains Tax should be excluded as they are considered personal not business liabilities.

 If a business owned £10m in assets and owed £5m in debts, the book value would be £5m.